extenda/actions/README.md

 ```bash
 $ make build
 ```
 Runs `npm run build` on all Javascript projects.
 This recompiles the package into its `dist` directory.
+This target executes in a Docker container to ensure output is always identical across platforms.

 Remember to always run `make build` before committing changes to packages.
 Failing to do so will not pass CI/CD checks.